canonical/vanilla-framework/templates/docs/patterns/grid/index.md

     View example of 25/75 mixed with 50/50 grid layout
 </a></div>

-<span class="p-status-label--negative">Deprecated</span> The use of `.is-split-on-medium` class with `.row--25-75` is now depreceted.
-Instead use `.row--25-75-on-medium` in combination with any other split on other screen sizes.
+<span class="p-status-label--negative">Removed</span> The `.is-split-on-medium` class has been removed in Vanilla 4.6.0 as `.row--25-75` how implements same responsive behaviour by default.
+If you want to only use 25/75 split on large screens, use `.row--25-75-on-large`.

 ### 25/25/50